 ACMI leasing offers several attractive features, such as rapid entry into service and no requirement for investment in fleet or crew infrastructure, which make it the ideal capacity solution for situations such as the MAX grounding.

-ACC Aviation Group’s market-leading wet leasing division, ACMI24, has seen unprecedented demand as airlines look to secure interim solutions to cover their on-going and upcoming schedules, without committing to unnecessary long-term capacity.
+ACC Aviation’s market-leading ACMI leasing division has seen unprecedented demand as airlines look to secure interim solutions to cover their on-going and upcoming schedules, without committing to unnecessary long-term capacity.
 ACC has concluded ACMI contracts with various aircraft types, including the 737 NG, A320ceo, 737 Classic and even widebody types such as the 767 and A330.

 While the market has registered several secondary market acquisitions and leasing transactions, as well as deferred retirements, the flexibility afforded by wet leasing for short-term to medium-term operational constraints means it is expected to remain the most favoured capacity solution.